jaredly/geometricart/Roadmap.md

+I think I need to peel back the layers. like we do all these transforms and stuff. where we sometimes reverse things and in any case we're scaling and stuff. and I think we should just ditch that. like, let's normalize the pattern and reify it.

+so `getTransform` should no longer be a thing. yeah.

+and then, things will make more sense?

+- [ ] ^ do that!

 iiiiii want a way to 'extract all the dependencies of this new thing from the bigness of the project' and also probably 'extract all utility functions into their own files'